Blog

 add reminder google sheets

-Note that if you rename or delete these columns, the connection to Lido will break.
-If this happens, click on "Edit Data" and you can reselect the correct fields.
+If you rename or delete these columns, the connection to Lido will break.
+If this happens, click on "Edit Data" to reselect the correct fields.

 3. Add Column to Calculate When to Send Reminder

-Where deadline_date is the reference to the cell containing the deadline.
-If the deadline is stored in column C, then the deadline of the first listed entry will be in C2.
-The formula becomes
+2. Where deadline_date is the cell that contains our deadline.
+In our example, our deadlines are stored in column C. So the deadline of the first listed entry is in C2.

 ```=C2-2```